OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 Apart from what we’re responsible for when there’s a mishap, we’re not liable for anything that happens to you if you use a shareable.

-Back to top Open-source software and open data
+Back to top Open-source software

-Some open-source software and open data are available as downloads.
+Some open-source software is available as downloads.

 Find out more on our open-source here.